Best International Cryptocurrency Exchanges in 2023

 For trading, the platform uses a maker and taker fee schedule.
 If your 30-day volume has been lower than 5 BTC, CEX.io incurs a 0.25% fee for takers and a 0.15% fee for makers.

-eToro is a household name among retail and institutional traders, not only for crypto trading but also forex trading, indices, commodities, ETFs, stocks, etc. It was launched back in 2007 in Tel Aviv but has its own offices in the UK, US, Cyprus, and Sydney as well.
+eToro is a household name among retail and institutional traders, not only for crypto trading but also forex trading, indices, commodities, ETFs, stocks, etc (instruments not available for US customers).
+It was launched back in 2007 in Tel Aviv but has its own offices in the UK, US, Cyprus, and Sydney as well.
 It has outstanding international coverage with some exceptions due to conflicting regulatory regimes.

 The main reason why this platform has withstood all the challenges is that eToro adheres to various regulatory frameworks based on the location it operates in.
 For example, in the UK, it’s regulated by the Financial Conduct Authority (FCA).
 In Cyprus, it’s regulated by the Cyprus Securities and Exchange Commission (CySEC).
 Moreover, it complies with the regulations set by FinCEN and ASIC in the US and Australia respectively.